kkrt-labs/keth/README.md

   openness and cutting-edge research on the subject of Type 1 provers.
 - reth: keth's backend logic relies on
   [Reth Execution Extensions](https://www.paradigm.xyz/2024/05/reth-exex).
-Thank you to the team who's helped us since day 1 in design and development.
+Thank you to the team who have helped us since day 1 in design and development.
 - Herodotus: keth's Cairo code relies on Herodotus' implementation and architecture of MPT proofs in Cairo.
-Thank you to the team who's helped in designing our Cairo code and development.
+Thank you to the team who have helped in designing our Cairo code and development.